alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

-TODO: add more
-We created diferent workflows to have CI in our project.
-Initially we created a test workflow to check if the code that was being pushed could pass the unit testing to protect the main branch.
-Also the isort workflow was added to sort the imports alphabetially and ensure consistency in the project.
+We created different workflows to ensure CI in our project.
+Initially, we created a test workflow to check if the code that was being pushed could pass the unit testing to protect the main branch.
+Also, the isort workflow was added to sort the imports alphabetically and ensure consistency in the project, example of this action can be seen here: <https://github.com/alexciru/mlops-finalProject/blob/main/.github/workflows/isort.yml>.
+We also implemented a test that formatted our code so that it is up to the black formatting patter standard.
+Bofre code is to be merged with the main branch it is also tested by unitests.

-Pre-commit
-generate docker img ??

 ## Running code and tracking experiments